-Each member of the faculty will receive an annual written evaluation of her/his performance as per College/Library policies and procedures.
+All faculty members will be evaluated by their Department Chair/Supervisor and/or Dean as determined by College/Library policy.
+Department Chairs/Supervisors, Deans, and other administrators will each be evaluated by their immediate supervisor.
+Part-time faculty will be evaluated based on their assigned duties in accordance with College/Library policies and procedures.
+The frequency of these evaluations will be no less than once per year.
+Each full-time member of the faculty will receive an annual written evaluation of her/his performance following College/Library policies and procedures.
 The review will cover the period from the date of filing the annual report for the previous year until the date of filing the annual report for the current year.
-The review will be based on the criteria for promotion and tenure outlined in this manual, and the College/Library and/or

-Departmental performance expectations elaborations documents.
+The review will be based on the criteria for promotion and tenure outlined in this manual and the College/Library and/or Department performance expectations elaborations documents.
 The annual review will become part of the faculty member's permanent record that is used in making decisions regarding annual merit raises, promotion, tenure, and post-tenure review.